tmpbci/LJ/README.md

 # Client Side : Program your own "plugin"
 #

 The server approach is based on redis, so you can write and run your laser client software in any redis capable programming langage (50+ : https://redis.io/clients).
-An external program that just send pointlists is a "client".
-If you want some interactions from the webUI, like text status area support, crash detection, launch,... it's a "plugin" and some default code is needed.
-See custom1.py, a basic plugin you can modiffy.
-LJ and plugins signaling is mainly over OSC.
+An external program that just send pointlists to redis is a "client".
+If you want some interactions from the webUI, like text status area support, crash detection, autostart,... it's a "plugin" and some default code is needed.
+LJ and plugins signaling is over OSC.

 - Read all this readme ;-)
 - Generate at least one pointlist array (say a square) with *enough points*, one point is likely to fail for buffering reason.
-See command reference below for more.
 - Feed your point list array in string format to redis server. i.e use "/pl/0/1" redis key to feed scene 0, laser 1.
+See /pl/ command in command reference below how to send your pointlist to i.e /pl/0/1 redis key.
 - Tell LJ.conf your plugin configuration : OSC port and command line to start it.
 - At least a plugin must reply /pong to OSC request /ping.

 Currently the WebUI (www/index.html) is static.

 #
-# Client side dope mode : How to use lj23 (python3)
+# Client side dope mode for python 3 generators : How to use lj23
 #

 lj23 have many very useful functions to not reinvent the wheel for advanced points generation "client" side : layers, sprites, built in rotations,..